ibnmoosa121/MyThought/README.md

 - **File organization**: Clear separation of concerns with organized directories
 - **Naming conventions**: Consistent kebab-case for files, PascalCase for components
 - **State management**: Centralized Zustand store with persistence
-- **Styling approach**: Tailwind CSS with DaisyUI component library
+- **Styling approach**: Tailwind CSS v4 with Shadcn/UI component library
+- **Theme system**: CSS custom properties with light/dark mode support

 ## 🎯 Best Practices

 1. **Component Organization**: Keep components small and focused on a single responsibility
 2. **Type Safety**: Use TypeScript interfaces and types for all data structures
 3. **State Management**: Use Zustand for global state, local state for component-specific data
-4. **Styling**: Prefer DaisyUI components over custom Tailwind classes, use semantic color classes
+4. **Styling**: Prefer Shadcn/UI components over custom Tailwind classes, use semantic color classes
-5. **Theme Management**: Use the built-in theme system, avoid hardcoded colors
+5. **Theme Management**: Use the built-in theme system with CSS variables, avoid hardcoded colors
 6. **File Organization**: Follow the established folder structure and naming conventions
 7. **Error Handling**: Implement proper error boundaries and loading states
 8. **Performance**: Use React.memo, useMemo, and useCallback when appropriate